Yipara logoYipara

 +

 Yellow vomit in cats is usually bile — a digestive fluid produced by the liver.
 This typically happens when a cat vomits on an empty stomach, often in the early morning.
-Common causes include going too long without eating, bilious vomiting syndrome, gastritis, or intestinal blockage.
+Common causes include going too long without eating, bilious vomiting syndrome, stomach inflammation, or intestinal blockage.
 Try feeding a small meal before bedtime to prevent morning bile vomiting.
 If yellow vomiting is frequent, see your vet to rule out liver or gallbladder problems.

 Can I treat my cat's vomiting at home?